 One can summarize the visual appeal of the Hammond XK-3C in two words—“slick” and “classy.”
 Whether the keyboard will take up a space on the live stage, backed by other electronic and acoustic instruments, or taking a seat next to synthesizers in your keyboard collection or home studio, the Hammond XK-3C will fit right in.
 The wood paneling and the simplistic, LED-lit knobs and sliders tell you exactly what the keyboard is supposed to be when you look at it—new technology that provides users with a callback to the early days of Hammond organs.

 The LCD screen on the left-side of the keyboard is aesthetically appropriate with the rest of the keyboard, which is great, but I sometimes wished it was a bit bigger.
 While navigating drawbar sliders, split manual settings, and tonewheel operations, it would have been nice if I didn’t have to hover my head above the screen to clearly see what was happening.

 What happens on that screen isn’t essential if you know what you’re doing, but while I was learning the keyboard, I wanted to know what was being altered on the screen.
 I understand that they didn’t want the keyboard to look too busy, but I think they had room to make that screen a tad bigger and brighter.

-And before we move on, please take a brief moment to view some of the best-selling pianos currently available on Amazon, and then see how well they compare to the price and overall effectiveness of the Hammond XK-3C.
+And before we move on, please take a brief moment to view some of the best-selling pianos currently available online, and then see how well they compare to the price and overall effectiveness of the Hammond XK-3C.